adfresca/sdk-ios/README.md

 ### Cross Promotion Configuration

-IUsing Incentivized CPI & CPA Campaign, your users in 'Media App' can get an incentive item when they install 'Adverting App' from the campaigns.
+Using Incentivized CPI & CPA Campaign, your users in 'Media App' can get an incentive item when they install 'Adverting App' from the campaigns.

 - Medial App: the media app which displays the promotion image and gives an incentive item to users
 - AdvertisingApp: the promotion app which is displayed with an image in the media app's screen.